dsofe/lit_notes/repo/review-nonemployer-firms-2022.md

   - "Lender requirements too strict" (i.e., % of smaller and larger firms that didn't apply for this reason is...)
     - Larger firms, 25%
     - Smaller firms, 26%

+// FIX
+&#10148; **When seeking loans, lines of credit, and cash advances from banks (large or small) and nonbank lenders, firms owned by people of color were less likely than white-owned firms to be approved for financing.**

+&rarr; *Outcomes:*
+&ensp;&ensp; (i.e., % of firms, in each firm type, with this outcome is...)
+  - "Weak business financials" (i.e., % of smaller and larger firms that were fully approved is...)
+    - Larger firms, 47%
+    - Smaller firms, 31%
+  - "Lenders do not approve financing for businesses like mine" (i.e., % of smaller and larger firms that were denied is...)
+    - Larger firms, 30%
+    - Smaller firms, 51%

 ---